Early Childhood Educator post-secondary program recognition

 Please note that new continuing education ECE program requests from school districts will not be considered at this time.

 Phase 2 will introduce a prioritization framework that will guide the Registry in selecting post-secondary program applications from remaining interested parties.
-Those who move forward to phase 2 will receive more information about the framework for recognition in summer 2025.
+Those who move forward to phase 2 will receive more information about the framework for recognition when it becomes available.
 Applicants will be reviewed and assessed, and successful parties will be supported through the review and assessment process.

 Support for early childhood professionals